Lionfish problem in the Caribbean, Florida and in the Gulf of Mexico; Should scuba divers be killing them?

 I know from visiting Barbados over the last few years that the number of lionfish speared each year at the Barbados Lionfish Derby is increasing year on year.

-Lionfish invasion solution
+Lionfish invasion of the Caribbean solution

 The long term solution for the lionfish invasion is probably the continued culling process that’s already happening.